DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 However, if the browser uses a cached copy of the page, automation mechanisms may be interrupted.
 Among other issues, this could reset authentication data in the cookies, local and session storages during navigation.

-If tests fail unexpectedly after authentication, try the following steps:
+If tests fail unexpectedly after authentication, try the following:

 * Enable the [preserveUrl](#optionspreserveurl) option to avoid automatic navigation.
 * If `preserveUrl` does not fix the issue, disable page caching.
 Note that this slows down test execution.